Welcome

 My journey in the fascinating world of fountain pens started with a Parker 21 in the 1960s.
 For the next forty years, I was a pen user, adding a Montblanc 149 and Pelikan 120 in 1970.
 In 2007, my tastes broadened with the addition of my late father-in-law’s Parker 51s, which kindled my need to know how pens worked and how to make them work better.
 In the years since, my pen use and broadening skills have blossomed into a fully-grown practice of restoring, repairing, and selling pens.
 With effort, much good teaching, and continual study, my skills have steadily become more sophisticated, so that I am now able to restore most vintage pens I see to a level of functioning and appearance that is at least as good as they were when new.

-Timsvintagepens is a vintage practice in which I restore, repair and sell what I find interesting.
+Timsvintagepens is a vintage practice in which I restore and sell what I find interesting.
 I work with a wide variety of American and European pens, generally from the 1910s-1970s, from the well-known Parkers and Sheaffers to the lesser known and less often seen, many of which suffered only from inadequate marketing.
 To me, vintage pens are endlessly fascinating objects, and enabling their return for new careers is my passion.
-In addition, Timsvintagepens is now available to inventory and curate vintage fountain pen collections in preparation for auction or sale.
+In addition, I repair pens for customers, a part of my practice that always presents new challenges and satisfactions.
+Timsvintagepens is also available to inventory and curate vintage fountain pen collections in preparation for auction or sale.